-You can never go wrong with hand-drawn fonts.
+You can never go wrong with hand-drawn designs or fonts.
 Your hand-drawn letterforms can have a range of different moods, so it can be funky, retro, bold, or delicate.
 The flexibility you have when you draw your own lettering makes it a great choice for almost any t-shirt you’re designing.

 Ditch Helvetica: Because of the diversity in font styles, the first step of designing your tee is deciding what type of mood you want to evoke with your text.
 Then start playing around with making that design more interesting by using fun colors, adding lines or other design elements around the letters.